Costa Rican Tarrazu Coffee Review

 Interestingly, it was only about 50 years before our war of independence when French army officer Gabriel Mathieu de Clieu, while stationed in Martinique on leave in France in 1723, stole coffee seedlings from the Jardin des Plantes in Paris.

-After a long voyage back to Martinique in which only one seeding survived, Gabriel, planted the seedling in his garden.
-The plant showed extraordinary strength and about five years later he harvested about two pounds of seeds.
+After a long voyage back to Martinique in which only one seeding survived, Gabriel planted the seedling in his garden.
+The plant showed extraordinary strength, and about five years later he harvested about two pounds of seeds.

 Within only 50 years, an official survey recorded almost 19,000,000 coffee trees growing on the island.
 Yes, Gabriel's progeny soon dotted the entire West Indies and eventually spread to the mainlands of Central and South America.